cozy1999/cozy1999/README.md

 - 👀 I’m interested in ... online selling
 - 🌱 I’m currently learning ... online sales
 - 💞️ I’m looking to collaborate on ... online sales
 - 📫 How to reach me ...
-Now, from the standpoint of starting online sales, I want you to process the information in the way I want with the latest information in the applicable terms
+Now, from the standpoint of starting online sales, I want you to process the information in the way I want with the latest information in the applicable terms Isn't it this? e-mail : cozy.com.1999@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...